eevee/eev.ee/content/2016-08-22-testing-for-people-who-hate-testing.markdown

 This is kind of an interesting problem.
 HTML is more readily inspected than an image; you can parse it, drill down with XPath or CSS selectors or what have you, and check that the right text is in the right places.

 But!
 You may also want to know that it _looks right_, and that's much more difficult.
-The obvious thing is to automate a browser, take a screenshot, and compare it to a known good rendering — all of which will come crumbling down the moment someone adds makes a border one pixel wider.
+The obvious thing is to automate a browser, take a screenshot, and compare it to a known good rendering — all of which will come crumbling down the moment someone makes a border one pixel wider.
 I don't know if we can do any better, unless we can somehow explain to a computer what "looks right" means.

 Something I'd like to see is an automated sanity check for HTML + CSS.
 Lay out the page _without rendering it_ and check for any obvious screwups, like overlapping text or unwanted overflow.
 I don't know how much practical use this would be (or whether it already exists), but it seems like a nice easy way to check that you didn't do something catastrophic.
 You wouldn't even necessarily need it in your test suite — just plug it into a crawler and throw it at your site.